DustinVanPraet/SQLShowcase/README.md

 # SQLShowCase
 ## Showcase advanced queries and expedited practices
-This repository provides examples of SQL scripts I've worked on in both, a professional and personal growth setting
+This repository provides examples of data analysis I've worked on in both, a professional and personal setting.
+Column 1 | Column 2 | Column 3